Azel4231/LaserCutting/SpiritIsland/README.md

 Notes:

 * I tried to account for sleeved cards, in all dimensions.
 After finishing, the margin of error seems small though.
+The inside dimensions of the compartment for the event deck are 92mm x 67mm.
 * The invader box required several manual modifications
   * fix an error made by the generator where the holes for inner finger joints need to be mirrored
   * enlarging the finger holes to the bottom of the box
   * resizing the finger joints below the finger holes to make the side of the box more rigid
   * enlarging one inner separator to keep the smaller part of the compact invader board from sliding inside the box
-* Make sure to sand all sides thoroughly before glueing.
+* Make sure to sand all sides thoroughly before gluing.
 Your cards and tokens will be grateful.

 Plans:

-* make wooden terror level dividers, including the "Immediate Win".
-That way the fear deck can be stored in the box like blight and event deck.
+* make wooden terror level dividers, including "Terror Victory".
+That way, the fear deck can be stored in the box like blight and event deck.
 Which reduces setup time even more.
 * remake the box with 3mm ply and make the lid a sliding lid.
 Magnets are nice, but their adherence could be better

 ## Energy Box

 A box for storing premium energy tokens, with a twist.
-Consists of three nested trays.
+It consists of three nested trays.
 The middle tray is actually a sieve that separates 1-energy and 3-energy tokens when shaking the box.

 Coincidentally, the box has similar dimensions to sleeved cards and could be placed inside card-holders.